Do Mopping Robots Really Work?

 We put them to the test!

-I bought myself an early Christmas present: A mopping robot.
+This year for Christmas I decided to buy myself a mopping robot.
 I have three cats and a fairly large kitchen/dining room space that I have to mop nearly every day, which is time-consuming.
 After reading an article about how buying yourself time can be a key to happiness, I decided that I'd try to replace my half-hour or so of daily mopping with a bot.
 Especially since finding a new excuse to buy a new cleaning (or kitchen) gadget is what really makes me happy.

 The main complaints people seem to have about these mopping robots are as follows, in the order in which I saw the most complaints:

 1. Doesn't navigate very well in larger spaces.
 Unlike robotic vacuums, these have no "logic" built in to help them navigate.
 They merely go back and forth in a space, hopefully not missing any spots.
-The Braava mopping robot by iRobot does have the option of navigational cubes so you can direct it to some extent, but it includes only one Navigation Cube, extras will cost extra.
-This was not a consideration for me as the space I want to clean is pretty clear and uncomplicated.
+The Braava mopping robot by iRobot does include a Navigation Cube so you can direct it to some extent.

 2. Battery doesn't last very long.
 I read a LOT of durability/battery complaints about these mopping robots, some that broke down within a few months or after just a year.
 And yet, just as many people don't seem to have that issue, so this is an area in which you just have to take your chances and hope customer service steps up if you do have an early breakdown.

 3. Doesn't clean well.
 Those who use mopping robots for touch-ups in between sessions with their regular mop -- as I intend to do -- seem to be much happier with how it performs.
 I certainly don't expect it to scrub my floor to a sheen, just to help me keep the paw tracks and pet dander under control without me having to haul out the mop every day.